 Activity 1: Identification of the sources of inland invasions throughout Minnesota, and the pathways through which zebra mussels have spread throughout the state

-We have completed genotyping and analyzing our first data set, which includes 43 geographic sites, 16 lakes and 3 river systems, and 1,281 mussels at 9 microsatellite marker loci (samples gathered in the fall of 2016).
+Researchers completed genotyping and analyzing the first data set, which included 43 geographic sites, 16 lakes and 3 river systems, and 1,281 mussels at 9 microsatellite marker loci (samples gathered in the fall of 2016).
 Using genetic methods to study invasion sources and pathways at the scale of a U.S. state is novel.
-We then expanded our genotyping further to investigate regional spread and the lack of contribution from perceived “super-spreader” lakes.
+Researhcers then expanded the genotyping further to investigate regional spread and the lack of contribution from perceived “super-spreader” lakes.
 In total, we have now genotyped 2,050 mussels from 40 lakes and 4 rivers at 9 microsatellite markers with a total of 69 geographic sites included.
-We found that:
+Findings include: